-The limited company is the most popular entity type in Singapore, and it is registered under the Singapore Companies Act.
+The Private limited company is the most popular entity type in Singapore, and it is registered under the Singapore Companies Act.
 A limited company’s liabilities are limited by the amount of share capital and the liabilities of the owners are limited to the share capital subscribed by them.
 A limited company can either be private or public company.
 The shares of a Private Limited Company are not available to the public, and the company has less than 50 shareholders.
-Unlike Private Limited company, the shares of a public company can be offered to the public to raise capital, and there are at least 50 shareholders in a public company.
+Unlike a Private Limited company, the shares of a public company can be offered to the public to raise capital, and there are at least 50 shareholders in a public company.
 Most of the limited companies incorporated in Singapore are Private Limited Companies because the legal structure offers several significant benefits over others such as a limited partnership or sole proprietorship.
 Let us explore the advantages of setting up a private limited company in Singapore.

 1. Distinct Legal Identity:

 A limited company has its own legal identity, which is separate from that of its owners/shareholders.
 This distinct identity empowers it to acquire assets, enter into contracts, avail debts and be sued or sued in its own name.
 By virtue of its distinct identity, the company is perpetual as an entity until the shareholders themselves formally dissolve it or it gets liquidated by the orders of the court or the Registrar of Companies.
 The death or disability of the owner/owners does not impact its existence or impair the contracts that it has entered into.
 More importantly, the identity thus created is protected and the use of the same/similar identity or name by any other business is legally prohibited.